isomerpages/moe-methodistgirlssch/_our-community/ParentLink/About Us.md

 ### Mission Statement

-ParentLink seeks to engage parents in partnership with the school to enrich the school lives of MGS girls.
+ParentLink (PL) seeks to engage parents in partnership with the school to enrich the school lives of MGS girls.

 ### The Role of MGS ParentLink